chicagopcdc/auth-manager/auth-manager-app/README.md

 `npm run dev` to start the development server

+If the screen goes blank, please refresh the page and the error will resolve.

 The Login page requires the authentication key, which is the `access_token`, found in the developer console -> Application while you are logged into your domain.

 The authentication manager times out every 20 minutes when your authentication key expires.